pettypychen/eat-feed-repeat/content/blog/cambodia-siem-reap-shinta-mani/index.md

 ![Picture](https://hola-yolo.weebly.com/uploads/4/8/2/0/48209285/img-2034.jpg?693)

 The bed is queen size and on the firm side.
-(Right) Welcome champagne and fresh fruits. ​The flowers are all freshly folded and placed on the tables daily.
+Welcome champagne and fresh fruits. ​The flowers are all freshly folded and placed on the tables daily.
 How do I know?
 Because we saw some employees sitting in the corner folding flowers during our morning strolls.
-The attention to detail is impeccable. |
+The attention to detail is impeccable.

 ![Picture](https://hola-yolo.weebly.com/uploads/4/8/2/0/48209285/img-2062.jpg?684)